Holmgang

-There is one reference in Kormakssaga about the sacrifice of a bull before a holmgang, but there are many references about the sacrifice the winner made after the victory.
+There is a hint in Kormakssaga about the sacrifice of a bull before a holmgang, whose hide was stretched and affixed to the ground on which the fight was to take place; but there are many references about the sacrifice the winner made after the victory.
 Combatants were permitted a specific number of shields (usually three) they could use – the opponent's strikes could break a shield.
 The challenged would strike first and then the combatants would hit each other in turn.
 The combat would normally end on the first blood and the winner would receive three marks of silver.
 This represents mainly the later Icelandic version of holmgang, which was intended to avoid unnecessary loss of life and excessive profiteering; unless the dispute was about a specific property, the most the winner could receive was the three marks of silver.

 Professional duelists used holmgangs as a form of legalized robbery; they could claim rights to land, women, or property, and then prove their claims in the duel at the expense of the legitimate owner.
 Many sagas describe berserks who abused holmgang in this way.
 In large part due to such practices, holmgangs were outlawed in Iceland in 1006, as a result of the duel between Gunnlaugr Ormstunga and Hrafn Önundarson, and in Norway in 1014.